Bill & Melinda Gates Foundation

 Grant in 2023

 Naobios is a contract development and manufacturing organization (CDMO) located in Saint Herblain, France.
-The company specializes in bioprocess development and provides good manufacturing practice (GMP) production services for clinical batches of various biopharmaceutical products, including viral vaccines, oncolytic viruses, viral vectors, and challenge agents.
-Naobios assists clients in the development and optimization of processes necessary for generating live vaccine products, ensuring compliance with industry standards.
+The company specializes in bioprocess development and offers good manufacturing practice (GMP) production services for clinical batches of various biological products, including viral vaccines, oncolytic viruses, viral vectors, and challenge agents.
+With expertise in optimizing production processes, Naobios supports the development of live vaccine products, contributing to advancements in biopharmaceutical manufacturing.

 BiomEdit